A Short History of Catholicism

 Titus 2:11 "For the grace of God that bringeth Salvation hath appeared to all men,"

-Catholics believe that the entire Bible is the word of God, and that Jesus set up a church, founded on the Apostle Peter, to teach and explain the Bible and to help to distribute God's blessings to all mankind.
+Catholics believe that the entire Bible (as it was first revealed, not necessarily as it is published today) is the word of God, and that Jesus set up a church, founded on the Apostle Peter, to teach and explain the Bible and to help to distribute God's blessings to all mankind.
 The Catholic Church ("Catholic" means "for everybody") is a "full Gospel" church.
 Catholics are not free to disregard any part of the Bible, or to discard any part of it they don't understand.
 They turn to the church founded on Peter for education, guidance and enlightenment.

 Matthew 16:18 "And I say also unto thee, That thou art Peter, and upon this rock I will build my church; and the gates of hell shall not prevail against it."